 Review of national neurology practice surveys indicate that clinical neurophysiology procedures are performed by a large proportion of practicing US neurologists.
 Many have little or no formal training (e.g. fellowship) in clinical neurophysiology.
-At most centers, advanced clinical neurophysiology procedures (e.g. evoked potentials, invasive EEG) are performed at low volume; a forum for review and handson training is essential to improve and maintain competence in these areas.
-Significant gaps between current practice and ideal practice have been identified via multiple methods, including: review of the literature, review of clinical neurophysiology fellowship curricula, and surveys of ACNS members and Annual Meeting attendees.
+At most centers, advanced clinical neurophysiology procedures (e.g. evoked potentials, invasive EEG) are performed at low volume; a forum for review and hands-on training is essential to improve and maintain competence in these areas.
+Significant gaps between current practice and ideal practice have been identified via multiple methods, including: review of the literature, review of clinical neurophysiology fellowship curricula, surveys of ACNS members and Annual Meeting attendees, and results of the clinical neurophysiology in-service exams.